hoonzis/Pricer/README.md

 Binomial pricing takes also the depth of the binomial tree as parameter, the result is *Pricing* record which contains the *Premium* and *Delta*.

 Alternatively you can obtain the historical volatility and current price from small referential data module which uses free [Quandl API](https://www.quandl.com/).
 The bellow example uses trading data for last 60 days.
+The library uses free data from Quandl to estimate the volatility for stocks.
+The rate for now is fixed.
 ```
 let stock = Stocks.stockInfo LSE "VOD" (Some (DateTime.Now.AddDays -60.0)) (Some DateTime.Now)
 ```